timparkinson/blogsource.timparkinson.org/src/content/blog_setup.md

 ## Hugo

-I like Static Site Generators (SSGs) for a blog and I've used [Hugo](https://gohugo.io) in the past, some time ago, so I've built this using that.
+I like Static Site Generators (SSGs) for a blog, and I've used [Hugo](https://gohugo.io) in the past, so I've built this using that.
 I did a bit of searching to see if there was anything equivalent in the .Net space, but couldn't really find much other than [docfx](https://dotnet.github.io/docfx/), which is a bit documentation focused.

 If anything, Hugo is actually too powerful and comprehensive a tool.
 Having not used it in a while it took me a little bit of poking and prodding to get going with it.